 Undergraduate Programs

-Develop the skills to create machines that fly through the air, travel beneath the waves, and navigate the bloodstream.
-Earn your Bachelor of Science in aerospace or mechanical engineering at the University of Arizona, and gain the expertise to succeed in a variety of high-tech industries – from defense to transportation to biomedicine.
+Earn your BS in aerospace or mechanical engineering at the University of Arizona and gain the expertise to succeed in a variety of global industries – from space exploration and sustainable flight to biomedical devices and renewable energy.

 Academics

-AME undergraduate degree programs are grounded in the fundamentals of math and physics and emphasize teamwork and hands-on experience.
-Core classes focus on solid and fluid mechanics, thermodynamics and control system design.
-Students learn how to work on aerodynamic and propulsion systems or create medical devices and military hardware, for example.
+Undergraduate degree programs grounded in the fundamentals of math and physics emphasize teamwork and hands-on experience.
+Students learn how to design and work on aerodynamic and propulsion systems, make energy systems more efficient, and create medical devices and military hardware, for example.

 Outside the Classroom

-AME students hone their skills in clubs – think Baja and Formula race teams and Design/Build/Fly competitions – and develop leadership capabilities in professional organizations.
-Seniors work on company prototypes and consumer products in the Engineering Design Program, and students at all levels do research and internships.
+Collaborate with peers and hone your design skills in clubs – think Baja and Formula race teams and design/build/fly competitions.
+In professional organizations, be part of a community and develop leadership capabilities.
+Work on prototypes in the Engineering Design Program, where some companies adopt student-developed products, and do research and internships.

 Job Prospects